scrubware/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
 - [ ] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

 Have you ever whipped up a total zinger of a joke, only to have no one around you to hear it?
-Maybe it was about someone you saw on the street, perhaps it was about something that went terribly wrong with your dinner, or maybe, in a flash of inspiration, you came up with over a dozen mustard-based quips.
 Now, instead of wilting in silence, you can post them on Zinger!
 Zinger lets you share jokes, one-liners, rap bars, and anything else to get the crowd roaring that comes in at 500 characters or less.
 Other Zinger users will vote on the app, +1 points per like and -2 points per dislike, to crown the day's best and worst zingers.

 ### Design